rmaccrimm/PL-Compiler/README.md

 The source file must always be provided as the first argument.
 The output file is optional and if none is provided, output will be written to scanner.out

-Two example files are provided to see the output at test/src_files/valid_test_program.pl and test/src_files/error_test_program.pl.
-The program runs as expected for valid_test_program.pl on the lab computers.
+One valid test program is provided to see parser output at test/src_files/valid_test_program.pl.
+The program has been confirmed to run correctly for this file on the lab computers.

-The unit tests can be run from the project root directory with
+The scanner unit tests can be run from the project root directory with
 ```
 ./build/test/run_tests
 ```